dr-itz/redmine_workflow_enhancements/README.md

 ## Uninstallation

 Uninstalling the plugin is easy as well.
 Basically it means removing the plugin directory.
-Again, execute from withing the Redmine root directory.
+Again, execute from within the Redmine root directory.

  1. **Removing the plugin directory**